 Student Accounts Refunds:

 Students who withdraw and have received financial aid will receive their refunds after the required portion of their financial aid is returned to the aiding programs in accordance with federal guidelines.
 The required portion of financial aid that is returned to the aiding programs is calculated as follows:

 - Title IV aid, military tuition assistance, and all other aid is earned in a prorated manner on a per day basis based on the academic calendar up to the 60% point in the semester.

 - Recalculation of financial aid is based on the percent of earned aid using the following federal formula: Percent Earned = Number of days completed up to the withdrawal date divided by total days in the semester.
 View tables that show refund percentages based on term length.

 - Federal financial aid, including military tuition assistance, is returned to the federal government based on the percent of unearned aid using the following formula: Aid to be returned = (Percent Earned × the amount aid that was eligible to be disbursed) – aid that was actually disbursed.

 When financial aid is returned, the student may owe a balance to the University.
 The student should contact the Student Accounts Office to make arrangements to pay the balance.

 Refunds will be issued for credit balances resulting from Title IV funds in accordance with financial aid guidelines.
 Other credit balances in excess of $100 will be automatically refunded to students.
 Students whose accounts reflect an overpayment from sources other than Title IV may request the credit balance be held and applied to the next semester.

-Questions regarding this policy should be directed to the Student Accounts Office located on the first floor of Waller Hall.
+Questions regarding this policy should be directed to the Accounting Office located in the University Services Building, room 104.